 If you like creamy soup, you should definitely give these recipes a try: Healing Carrot Ginger Turmeric Soup.

 Fresh Pumpkin - is the star main ingredient of this recipe!
 If it's the pumpkin season, you are in luck!
 I always prefer using fresh produce rather than canned products.
 Any regular pumpkin will do but if you have your favorite sweet pumpkin variety available, this is the best choice here.

 I love to use a very sweet type of pumpkin, which is usually deep orange color on the inside and tastes great in creamy soups.
 In different regions, the names and types may vary but Muscade de Provence pumpkin is my go-to.

 It has a bright deep orange color and incredible sweet pumpkin flavor.
 This pumpkin is also the best for any pumpkin bread or muffins!
 As an alternative, butternut squash is always very, very much the best foolproof option for soups, stews, chilis, and curries.

 My few comments on the ingredients + don't forget to read the Tips section!

 The full recipe and ingredients can be found in the recipe card below this post.

-Stir in the spices, salt, and black pepper and saute for a couple minutes more until spies open up and garlic becomes fragrant.
+Stir in the spices, salt, and black pepper and saute for a couple minutes more until the spices open up and the garlic becomes fragrant.